Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/1-the-early-demon.md

 The Dean of Melbourne, Dr Macartney, said in 1875 he was convinced the forbidden fruit in the Garden of Eden must have been the grape.
 Adam and Eve, being religious people, would have been accustomed to gathering fruit on Saturday to carry them over until Monday morning, and the effect of the hot Palestine sun would be to promote fermentation and thus intoxicating liquor was first discovered.

-When asked about the famous miracle at the marriage in Cain the Reverend Doctor explained it was unfermented grape juice that they produced.
+When asked about the famous miracle at the marriage in Cana the Reverend Doctor explained it was unfermented grape juice that they produced.
 What's more, on the stage in Melbourne's Temperance Hall, he defied theologians to produce any evidence in the scriptures for the use of fermented and spirituous liquors.

 Mr E. Tennyson Smith, vice president of the International Prohibition Convention, used to lecture all over Australia.
 On the platform he would shout: "I hate liquor.
 I hate it so bad that sometimes I wake up at night to hate it a bit more and I feel better for that."

-Mr Samual Mauger, a temperance worker and Postmaster General of Australia, claimed in 1887 it was a fact babies were being born in Australia intoxicated.
+Mr Samuel Mauger, a temperance worker and Postmaster General of Australia, claimed in 1887 it was a fact babies were being born in Australia intoxicated.
 My father, like his father before him, grew up in Ballarat and the Dunstans were all Methodists.
 Originally they came from Cornwall, looking for gold.
 There is a belief that the gold rush brought to Victoria a conglomerate of fiercely independent men and women, who were determined to shake off the old beliefs.
 Rum and booze were their Gods.
 The reverse is true.
 The gold rush brought to Australia an extraordinary number of non conformists, Methodists, Presbyterians, Congregationalists and Baptists, but particularly Methodists.
 The tin miners from Cornwall tended to be devoted Weslyans.
 In 1854 there were only two Anglican priests on the diggings, but the Methodists did not worry about accredited ministers, laymen did the job.
 In some places on the goldfields they conducted more services than all the other denominations combined.

 Sunday at the Dunstans' household was sacrosanct.
 There was no labour beyond reading the Bible and, naturally, all were total abstainers.